Prudence: In rhetoric

 In his study of Machiavelli, examining the relationship between prudence and moderation, rhetorician Eugene Garver holds that there is a middle ground between "an ethics of principles, in which those principles univocally dictate action" and "an ethics of consequences, in which the successful result is all".
 His premise stems from Aristotle's theory of virtue as an "intermediate", in which moderation and compromise embody prudence.
-Yet, because valorizing moderation is not an active response, prudence entails the "transformation of moderation" into a fitting response, making it a flexible situational norm.
+Yet, because elevating moderation is not an active response, prudence entails the "transformation of moderation" into a fitting response, making it a flexible situational norm.
 Garver also asserts that prudential reasoning differs from "algorithmic" and "heuristic" reasoning because it is rooted in a political community, the context in which common problems regarding stability and innovation arise and call for prudential reasoning.

 In economics

 Economists describe a consumer as "prudent" if he or she saves more when faced with riskier future income.
 This additional saving is called precautionary saving.